Skip to content

 Basic usage

-Use a common dataclass, a Pydantic BaseModel or an attrs model to store the configuration.
+Use a common dataclass, an argparse ArgumentParser, a Pydantic BaseModel or an attrs model to store the configuration.
 Wrap it to the run function that returns an interface m.
-Access the configuration via m.env or use it to prompt the user m.is_yes("Is that alright?").
+Access the configuration via m.env or use it to prompt the user with methods like m.confirm("Is that alright?").

 There are a lot of supported types you can use, not only scalars and well-known objects (Path, datetime), but also functions, iterables (like list[Path]) and union types (like int | None).
 To do even more advanced things, stick the value to a powerful Tag or its subclasses.
 Ex. for a validation only, use its Validation alias.